RobertWHurst/blackbox/Readme.md

 The Context type is an assembled collection of all context data, and is how the logger stores context data internally.

-With these values targets can to a wide range of things with maximum flexability and control.
+With these values targets can to a wide range of things with maximum flexibility and control.